 White clover can be identified by its characteristic trifoliate leaf arrangement as well as the white flowers that appear throughout the year.
 The leaves typically have three leaflets that are either entire (smooth) or lobed (toothed) and have either a green or reddish coloration on the underside.
 In addition, the stem of the plant is often hairy and there may be small hairs on the underside of the leaflets as well.
 White clover can also be identified by its white flowers which form clusters on long stalks above the foliage.

-See also What is White Frangipani Plant
+See also What is Western Juniper Plant

 White clover requires full sun for optimal growth and can tolerate a wide range of soil types provided they are not too acidic or alkaline.
 It prefers well-drained soils with moderate fertility but will also tolerate poorer soils as long as they are not overly wet or soggy.
 White clover can be found growing in many different habitats including lawns, meadows, pastures, roadsides, waste areas, and disturbed sites such as abandoned fields.